mclaibourn/lpps-5360-f22/content/static/schedule.md

 ## 9/6: Problem Definitions and Problem Representations

 * Carol Bacchi and Susan Goodwin.
 2016. *Poststructural Policy Analysis: A Guide to Practice.* Palgrave.
 Chapter 2: Making Politics Visible: The WPR Approach
-* Daniel Greene.
-2021. *The Promise of Access: Technology, Inequality, and the Political Economy of Hope.* Chapter 1.
 * B. Guy Peters.
 2018. *Policy Problems and Policy Design.* Elgar.
 Chapter 2: The Problem of Policy Problems.
+* Daniel Greene.
+2021. *The Promise of Access: Technology, Inequality, and the Political Economy of Hope.* Introduction.

 *In class: Problem representation exercise*
 *Due: Individual Equity Action Plan coding*